royalapplications/docs/src/r2021/royalts/reference/connections/terminal-putty.md

 ### External Window
 #### Window Title
 By default the window title will contain the host name followed by ‘PuTTY’, for example server1.example.com - PuTTY.
 If you want a different window title, this is where to set it.
 The title string set here is therefore only the initial window title.
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

 #### Separate Window and Icon Titles
 If you want to see window and icon titles, enable this option.